futurearchitecture/ArchVault/Atlas/MoC - System - Ecommerce Example.md

 A comprehensive ecommerce website and mobile app like Amazon would typically provide a wide array of services and features for the general public.
 Here's a list:

-1. [[System - Ecommerce Example - Product Browsing Service]]: Allowing users to browse various products by category, brand, etc.
+1. [[System - eCommerce - Product Browsing Service]]: Allowing users to browse various products by category, brand, etc.

-2. [[System - Ecommerce Example - Search Functionality Service]]: Powerful search with filters and sorting options.
+2. [[System - eCommerce - Search Functionality Service]]: Powerful search with filters and sorting options.

 3. [[System - Ecommerce Example - Product Details Service]]: Detailed product pages with images, descriptions, specifications, customer reviews, and Q&A.